aplteam/MarkAPL/Docs/MarkAPL.md

 * The keyword ("data") is case insensitive.
 * `[data]:` can appear anywhere in the document.
-* There may be any number of white-space characters between "[data]:" and the name.
+* There may be any number of space characters between "[data]:" and the name.
 * The name must consist of nothing but ASCII characters or digits.
 * If the value is not enclosed by quotes **_MarkAPL_** attempts to establish